No, crossing your fingers doesn’t make it OK to lie on a loan application.

 - When fraud is suspected.

-“We believe that verifying a borrower’s income or income source may be useful in certain circumstances for screening against exaggerated income and for validating the borrower’s ability to repay a loan,” the company says on its website.
+“We believe that verifying a borrower’s income or income source may be useful in certain circumstances for screening against exaggerated income and for validating the borrower’s ability to repay a loan,” Lending Club states on its website.
 “However, we believe it is not necessary to verify this information for all borrowers.”

 Going to prison for lying on an application is rare, but it does happen.
 For instance, a North Carolina woman was sentenced to 60 months in prison in 2015 after she pleaded guilty to providing false information regarding her income and assets to obtain personal loans.
 Prosecutors allege she used the money to help finance a $1.85 million home.